BitManipulators/CMPE297/README.md

 A Flutter mobile chat application for survival guidance and plant recognition powered by AI and RAG (Retrieval-Augmented Generation).

+## Features

+### Core Features

+- **Multi-User Real-Time Chat**: Supports real-time messaging powered by WebSockets.
+Features both one-to-one and group conversations with instant message delivery and full synchronization across devices.

+- **User Authentication and Management**: Secure login through Google OAuth along with user registration, profile handling, and session management.

+- **Conversation Management**: Users can create and manage individual or group conversations, join or leave group chats at any time.
+The application also has persistent conversation history.

+- **Text Messaging**: Support for standard text messages and message storage using Firebase Firestore.

+- **Image Sharing**: Photos can be captured using the device camera, images can be selected from the gallery and shared on the chat interface directly.

+- **Voice Input**: Integrated speech-to-text with real-time voice transcription and smooth conversion of voice input into text messages.

+- **Push Notifications**: Mobile push notifications for incoming messages along with in-app alerts for active sessions.

+- **Analytics**: This includes event tracking for key user actions, screen view analytics and insights into user interaction patterns.

+- **Hybrid Cloud Architecture**: Deployment on AWS EKS with Kubernetes and Cloudflare for DNS and SSL management.
+Features multi-cloud integration across AWS, Google, and Firebase and infrastructure is automated through Terraform.

+### Innovative Features (Additional)

+- **Dynamic AI Bot Integration**: Add an AI assistant to any conversation using the `/bot` command.
+Using the `/chat` command removes the bot from the conversation.
+Users can also send queries to the bot directly in the command, for example: "/bot what is this plant?"

+- **Dual Domain RAG System**: Two separate vector indexes for plants and animals.
+The domain-specific knowledge is sourced from Wikipedia and features independent retrieval pipelines for better accuracy.

+- **Intelligent Query Intent Detection**: LLM-based classification to determine whether a user query is about plants, animals, both, or unclear.
+It also has automatic routing to the correct RAG domain along with optimized semantic search based on query type.

+- **AI-Powered Image Analysis**: Image understanding using the Gemini Vision API with automatic extraction of scientific names from images.
+The LLM also identifies plant and animal species and provides information on safety guidance for toxic plants and venomous animals.

+- **RAG-Enhanced AI Responses for Text and Image**: Semantic search with Amazon Bedrock Cohere embeddings and Pinecone vector database for efficient retrieval.
+The context-aware responses grounded in the knowledge base and document retrieval is chunked to improve accuracy.

+- **Context-Aware Conversation History**: Last ten messages considered for AI context and responses are tailored to ongoing conversation flow.
+It also maintains coherence in long multi-turn interactions.

 ## Prerequisites

 ### Frontend (Flutter)